 Singapore does not have a general AI law equivalent to the EU AI Act.
 The government's stated approach, articulated through the National AI Strategy and the AI Governance Framework series, is that regulation should be proportionate to risk, technology-neutral, and implemented at sector level where binding obligations are genuinely needed.
 This philosophy reflects Singapore's positioning as a regional AI hub and its concern that premature prescriptive regulation would disadvantage domestic development.

 In practice, this means the architecture is two-speed.
 The IMDA-published Model AI Governance Framework and AI Verify programme sit in the voluntary tier: they provide detailed technical and governance guidance, but organisations choose whether to adopt them.
 The binding tier is sector-specific.
 The Monetary Authority of Singapore has issued the FEAT Principles as supervisory expectations for financial institutions.
-The Personal Data Protection Commission has issued Advisory Guidelines under the PDPA that impose specific obligations around automated decision-making.
+The Personal Data Protection Commission has issued Advisory Guidelines under the PDPA on the use of personal data in AI recommendation and decision systems; those Guidelines are advisory and state on their face that they are not legally binding, so the binding instrument is the PDPA itself.
 Other regulators, including the Ministry of Health and the Ministry of Education, have issued or are developing sector-specific guidance.

 The result is a system where the voluntary tier is genuinely detailed and technically substantive, not aspirational boilerplate, while the binding tier operates through existing regulatory relationships rather than a new cross-sector enforcement body.
 For operators, this creates a compliance question that depends entirely on sector: a general technology company deploying AI in Singapore faces primarily voluntary guidance, while a licensed bank or insurer faces binding supervisory expectations.